mrosendin/vue-bulma-pagination/README.md

-# vue-bulma-pagination
+# Vue Bulma Pagination

-> Vue.js Bulma pagination component
+> A Vue.js pagination component for the Bulma CSS framework

 ## Build Setup